ChangRiver/realworld/instructors/guides/backend.md

 backends without worrying about what case the parameters should be.

 The backend must run on port 3000, and should be as RESTful as possible.
 All routes should begin with `/api`.
-We provide a postman file for testing the endpoints.
+We provide a [postman file](https://raw.githubusercontent.com/GoThinkster/productionready/master/Conduit.json.postman_collection) for testing the endpoints.
+The Login request in postman should automatically set the JWT token environment variable.

 The backend determines which user is logged in my checking the `Authorization` header of the request. which should contain a JWT token.
 The header is in the